What Does N Mean in Statistics? (Simple Definition + Examples) 2026

 • Surveyed residents = n = 250

-See also What Does SE Mean in Shoes?
-Definition, Examples And Comparisons 2026
+See also What Does Disposition Mean in Court?
+Definition, Examples & Legal Context 2026

 📌 n is always part of N, never bigger than it.